Skip to Content

 33 Most Threatened and Endangered Species in Florida

-Would you be curious to see a list of endangered species in Florida?
-Would you like to read some interesting facts about endangered animal species in Florida?
+Would you like to see a list of endangered species in Florida or read some interesting facts about endangered animal species in Florida?

 Florida has many endangered and threatened species, such as the Florida panther, the Key deer, the West Indian manatee, and the red-cockaded woodpecker.
 These species are essential to Florida’s ecosystem, and their decline can significantly impact biodiversity and environmental balance.